xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

   - **VRF-select ABF for IPv4/IPv6**

-    - Only the next-hop VRF(s) is specified in the ACE rule.
+    - Only the next-hop VRF is specified in the ACE rule.
     - The matching traffic is forwarded to the first “UP” VRF as specified in the ACE rule.
     - Supported from IOS-XR 6.5.1 onwards.